-Drought Stage 2 action items are intended to increase public understanding of worsening water supply conditions, encourage community-oriented voluntary conservation measures, enforce some conservation measures and implement mandatory water use reduction measures to decrease "normal" demand by up to 28 percent.
+Drought Stage 2 action items are intended to increase public understanding of worsening water supply conditions, encourage community-oriented voluntary conservation measures, enforce some conservation measures and implement mandatory water use reduction measures to decrease "normal" demand by up to 30 percent.
 Stage 2 activities include a continuation of activities described under Stage 1 and new actions.
 The achievement of the water use reduction goal is measured by overall performance of the entire customer population, based on EID production meters at the three main potable water treatment plants.
 It is important to note that user category demand reduction goals are not by individual customer, but are the goal for the customer category.

-At the point of calling a Stage 2 Drought, customers are asked to contribute to a system-wide demand reduction of up to 28%.
-The major emphasis by public outreach and customer service is to elevate customer awareness of the supply situation and encourage continued savings to achieve the 28% demand reduction goal.
+At the point of calling a Stage 2 Drought, the dashboard indicator alerts the DRT that the drought will continue and worsen; and customers are asked to contribute to a system-wide demand reduction of up to 30%.
+The major emphasis by public outreach and customer service is to elevate customer awareness of the supply situation and encourage continued savings to achieve the 30% demand reduction goal.

-- 1) Assess the need for a temporary change in the point of diversion for water taken from Folsom Reservoir to further upstream on the South Fork of the American River, possibly to supplement Sly Park's Jenkinson Lake through the Hazel Creek Tunnel with legal. - 2) Examine the risk of solids loading, line blocks, water-quality exceedances, and other low-flow hazards, and then take appropriate action. - 3) Monitor reservoir levels in coordination with dashboard drought risk assessment. - 4) Manage water supplies and conservation levels to achieve approximately 25,000 acre-feet of carry-over storage in Jenkinson Lake to guard against multiple year drought conditions. - 5) Provide 30-days written notice to all Improvement District No. 97 property owners listed on the current County assessment roll, notifying them of the water warning declaration and the planned decrease of releases into Clear Creek; and take to the Board for approval or ratification at the first available regular Board meeting with legal. - a) After the 30-day notification period, decrease releases into Clear Creek to no more than 2.0 cfs. - 6) Begin examination of source water quality for increasingly concentrated pollutants and higher temperatures. - 7) Monitor water demands weekly at the water treatment plant to assess the amount of water savings accomplished. - 8) Refrain from releasing water from valve blow-offs. - 9) Review all regulatory requirements relating to water quality and stream flow; and investigate how the District might be affected by these regulations in case of extreme drought.
+- 1) Assess the need for a temporary change in the point of diversion for water taken from Folsom Reservoir to further upstream on the South Fork of the American River, possibly to supplement Sly Park's Jenkinson Lake through the Hazel Creek Tunnel with legal. - 2) Examine the risk of solids loading, line blocks, and other low-flow hazards, and then take appropriate action. - 3) Monitor reservoir levels in coordination with dashboard drought risk assessment. - 4) Provide 30-days written notice to all Improvement District No. 97 property owners listed on the current County assessment roll, notifying them of the water warning declaration and the planned decrease of releases into Clear Creek; and take to the Board for approval or ratification at the first available regular Board meeting with legal. - a) After the 30-day notification period, decrease releases into Clear Creek to no more than 2.0 cfs. - 5) Begin examination of source water quality for increasingly concentrated pollutants and higher temperatures. - 6) Monitor water demands weekly at the water treatment plant to assess the amount of water savings accomplished. - 7) Refrain from releasing water from valve blow-offs. - 8) Review all regulatory requirements relating to water quality and stream flow; and investigate how the District might be affected by these regulations in case of extreme drought. - 9) Monitor source water quality for increasingly concentrated pollutants and higher temperatures.